jvandenaardweg/playpost-api/README.md

 ## Migrations
 Updating the database is strictly done using migrations.

+1. Do your database changes
+2. Run `npm run build`
-1. Create a migration, example: `npm run typeorm migration:generate -- --name ArticleCompatible -d src/database/migrations`
+3. Create a migration, example: `npm run typeorm migration:generate -- --name ArticleCompatible -d src/database/migrations`
-2. Add the migration class to `migrations: []` in `src/database/connection-options.ts`.
+4. Add the migration class to `migrations: []` in `src/database/connection-options.ts`.
 Make sure you use the correct order (oldest first).
-3. Restart the service
+5. Restart the service
-4. When starting the service migrations are run automatically
+6. When starting the service migrations are run automatically

 ## When updating the environment with new data